globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

-robust animation design compatible with the `MVI`/`MVL` pattern, then [check out this guide](./Modelling-Animations.md) which demonstrates how the state and business logic of your animations can be modelled by the view model.
+robust animation design compatible with the `MVI`/`MVL` pattern, then [check out this guide](./Modelling-Animations.md) which demonstrates how the state and business logic of your animations can be modelled in the view model.

 ---